RTEMS/rtems-docs/posix_users/files_and_directory.rst

 the following:

 *EACCES*
-    Search permission is denied for a directory in a file’s path prefix.
+    Search permission is denied for a directory in a file's path prefix.

 *ENAMETOOLONG*
     Length of a filename string exceeds PATH_MAX and _POSIX_NO_TRUNC is